What is Stamp Duty And How Does It Works?

 Table Of Content

-What is the Stamp Value?
+What is the Stamp Duty value?

-Any value such as 10 rupee, 20 rupee, 500 rupee or more adopted by any authority of the Central Government or a State Government for the purpose of paying stamp duty on immovable property is referred to as the stamp duty value.
-The stamp value of the house property should not exceed 45 lakhs according to Section 80EEA.
+Any value such as 10 rupee, 20 rupee, 500 rupee or more adopted by any authority of the Central Government or a State Government for the purpose of stamp duty payment on immovable property is referred to as the stamp duty value.
+The stamp duty value of the house property should not exceed 45 lakhs according to Section 80EEA.

 How Does Stamp Duty Work?

-Paying it typically begins after the buyer and seller have agreed on the purchase price of the property.
+The process of paying Stamp Duty typically begins after the buyer and seller have agreed on the purchase price of the property.
 The buyer must then pay the tax to the government within a specific time frame, typically 30 days from the date of completion of the purchase.

-The amount of Stamp Duty payable varies depending on several factors, including the property’s value, location, and the buyer’s circumstances.
+The amount of Stamp Duty payment varies depending on several factors, including the property’s value, location, and the buyer’s circumstances.
 Some buyers may be exempt from paying Stamp Duty or may qualify for a reduced rate.
 For example, first-time buyers may be eligible for a discount on the tax, while individuals purchasing a second property may have to pay a higher rate of Stamp Duty.

 How to pay stamp duty online?

-It is payable under Section 3 of the Indian Stamp Act, 1899.
+Stamp duty is payable under Section 3 of the Indian Stamp Act, 1899.
 The stamp duty and registration charges all depend on the diversified states where the denominations are fixed by the Government.

-Here the stamp duty payment is made through court.
+Stamping through Court: Here the stamp duty payment is made through court.
 States like Maharashtra, West Bengal, Telangana, AP, Bihar hold the Non-Judicial Stamp papers.

-The Government of India began e-stamping paper in 2007 and designated Stock Holding Corporation India Limited (SHCIL) as the sole Central Record Keeping Agency (CRA) in charge of e-stamping.
+Stamping through SHCIL: The Government of India began e-stamping paper in 2007 and designated Stock Holding Corporation India Limited (SHCIL) as the sole Central Record Keeping Agency (CRA) in charge of e-stamping.
 The government attempted to overcome the existing system of physical procurement by introducing e-stamping in many states, which is far more secure and has no chance of duplicity than physical stamp papers.
 SHCIL e-Stamping is currently available in 18 states.
 States like Delhi, Karnataka, UP, Rajasthan, Chhattisgarh, Uttarakhand, Odisha hold e-stamp papers associated with SHCIL.

 You can go throuh our detailed blog on Stamp Duty in Delhi to know about it.